akash0997/arxiv-sanity-preserver/README.md

-This project is a fork of https://github.com/karpathy/arxiv-sanity-preserver.
+This project is a fork of Andrej Karpathy's https://github.com/karpathy/arxiv-sanity-preserver.
+All the credit goes to him.

-This is a Single Page Application.
+Tried to give it a new look with this Single Page Application.
 Most of the data fetching is done with ajax requests using axios.

 The root of the React project is src/index.js and the heavy-lifting is done in src/App.js